Bernie Sanders Points To Donald Trump Tweet In Support Of $2,000 Stimulus Checks

 “What is the problem?!” he continued.

 Sanders’ remarks came following Senate Majority Leader Mitch McConnell’s decision to block unanimous consent for a boost in stimulus check value to $2,000 from the current $600.
-McConnell later proposed legislation that includes $2,000 checks but tied it to a repeal of Section 230 of the Communications Decency Act, which provides protection for social media platforms — a move Trump and many of his Republican allies have pushed for.
+McConnell later proposed legislation that includes $2,000 checks but tied it to a repeal of Section 230 of the Communications Decency Act.
+This provides protection for social media platforms — a move Trump and many of his Republican allies have pushed for.

 According to Sanders, McConnell did not implement the add-ons with the interests of the American people in mind.